Downloading and setuping the Blueprint input data.

 2) Or you can download a ready-to-use stylesheet from the NDunes' store.
 Our stylesheets are setup by artists to respect a visual coherence, as well as optimize the balance between perfomances and rendering quality in NDunes.
 To download an NDunes stylesheet:

-- Navigate to the "Pack" category and click on the stylesheet you like.
+- Navigate to the "Blueprint" category and click on the stylesheet you like.

 - Clik on the "Download" button.
 (If you only see a "Subscribe", it means that you are either not logged in on our website, or you don't have a store subscription at the moment).